We are Solasta

 Rochelle has Bachelor of Arts, Graduate Diploma in Psychological Practice and Master of Clinical Psychology.
 She holds registration with the Psychology Board of Australia with clinical endorsement and is a member of the APS College of clinical Psychologists.

-Haidee has a Bachelor of Arts (Politics), a Bachelor of Science (Psychology), a Graduate Diploma of Education, and a Master of School Psychology.
+Haidee has completed a Bachelor of Arts (Politics), a Bachelor of Science (Psychology), a Graduate Diploma of Education, and a Master of School Psychology.
 She holds registration with the Psychology Board of Australia and the Teachers Registration Board of South Australia.
 She is a member of the Australian Psychological Society (APS) and Australian Psychologists and Counsellors in Schools (APACS).
+She has previously worked as a high school teacher, school counsellor, subject coordinator, deputy principal, and school psychologist.

 Lisa is a Clinical Psychologist with extensive experience in providing a range of psychological services to individuals, families, schools and organisations.
 She has worked in private practice, school, community and residential care settings.
 Lisa also has experience working in child protection, family reunification, and youth homelessness settings.